 However, there is a laundry list of hurdles on the way to achieving financial planning goals.
 How can you and your family maintain your current lifestyle while also planning for the future from abroad?
 Will the future of banking be more friendly towards the increasingly mobile expat?

 Does your life go beyond borders?
 Then you need a fast and secure way to move money internationally.
-TransferWise is a global leader in online international money transfers.
-Their easy-to-use service lets you move money at an exchange rate that works for you.
+TransferWise is a global leader in online international money transfers, letting you move money at an exchange rate up to 8x cheaper than your bank.
 Whatever your personal or business needs, TransferWise can make your money go further.

 Tax, tax, tax

 The added dimension of financial planning for taxes while abroad (especially for United States citizens, who must continue filing tax returns at home) can be mind-boggling.
 An employer’s tax equalization policy also influences these taxation issues.
 Sometimes restrictive and ever-changing taxation laws make short- and long-term financial planning a byzantine effort.